 Figure 4.11: Trajectory of beam axis and Hg jet axis projectile with respect to magnetic axis in magnetic field.
+Solid line represents the simulated value using trajectory of projectile with different velocity.

 Figure 4.12: Hg jet angle at the center of magnetic axis (Viewport 2) as a function of magnetic field.